mrdarip/tasdks/backlog.md

 - Implement a feedback screen
 - Implement a tutorial screen
 - Implement a statistics screen
+- Implement a history screen
+    - Implement a calendar view too?
+    - This should be on the stats screen as a composable
+    - This is a perfect alternative to manage activators screen
+- Implement a progress bar on playActivatorScreen
+    - This could go against the 'don't show the user how much time is left' rule

 - Playlists need to be implemented
     - Allow skipping to next subtask